Harold-Mitts/examples/README.md

 # Example code repo

-Some example code is shared in this repository.
-These examples are simply that.
-They are not solutions and represent just one approach to solving a problem.
-You should investigate what are the best approaches to solving your problem with approriate experts.
+This repository contains a collection of example code snippets demonstrating various approaches to common programming problems.
+These examples are intended to illustrate different techniques and should not be considered complete solutions for production use.
+I encourage you to review each example thoroughly, evaluate its suitability for your specific requirements, and explore alternative methods as needed to identify the best approach for your project.